 Module-based monitoring solutions don’t always allow for full customization.
 Point-and-click features are prioritized over detail and relevance.
-Nagios XI is the best of both worlds: A huge set of plugins and community-developed addons on the Nagios Exchange for quick wins, along with unmatched customization for specific needs.
+Nagios XI is the best of both worlds.
+There is a huge set of plugins and community-developed add-ons on the Nagios Exchange for quick wins, along with unmatched customization for specific needs.
 We’ve also published guidelines for plugin development.

 In contrast to many other IT infrastructure monitoring solutions, Nagios XI has its roots in the open-source community.
 With its inherent transparency and versatility, Nagios XI quickly becomes the top pick for anyone looking to get the most out of their monitoring investment.

-As organizations grow or on-board new tech vendors, they add or change networks, devices and platforms.
-Nagios XI is brand agnostic, which means you can customize it to monitor any vendor, any device, on any network.
+As organizations grow or onboard new tech vendors, they add or change networks, devices, and platforms.
+Nagios XI is brand-agnostic, which means you can customize it to monitor any vendor, any device, and any network.

-There’s so much you can do with Nagios XI; it can be hard to know where to start.
+There’s so much you can do with Nagios XI that it can be hard to know where to start.
 Check out how these organizations are customizing it for themselves and their customers.

 Sweden-based Rely IT delivers IT solutions for companies throughout Europe, from managing an office’s entire IT network to custom-built software and systems integration services.
 Read the full Rely IT case study here.

 “I really appreciate how easy it is to configure Nagios XI,” said Kenneth Hagstrom, co-founder.
 “As a consultancy and service provider, it’s up to us to imagine what our customers can monitor.
 Nagios XI gives us inspiration for what’s possible.”